The Ultimate Guide to Jazz Guitar Chords: Learn CompingMar 22, 2021

-Jazz guitar chords: don’t worry!
-Keep calm and play good comping.
-The jazz chord symbols may look like ZIP codes, but they’re totally possible for your fingers to play.
+You no longer have to worry about jazz guitar chords!
+Jazz chord symbols may look like ZIP codes, but they’re totally possible for your fingers to play.
 You just relax, follow this guide and enjoy the ride.
-Our ultimate guide (actually, YOUR ultimate guide!) contains everything you’ll need to:
+Our ultimate guide - actually, YOUR ultimate guide! - contains everything you’ll need to:

 So read on and please make this page a reference!
 Bookmark it and come back often.

 When you’re playing with other musicians, you'll be comping most of the time.
 Therefore, jazz guitar comping becomes your #1 priority!
-It’s the skill on which you’ll depend on and use the most.
+It’s the skill on which you’ll depend the most.

-Take your time.
-Read slowly through the material, and begin applying these ideas on your guitar.
+Take your time, read through the material slowly, and begin applying these ideas on your guitar.
 It may take a while to digest everything, and that’s ok!
 It’s a lifelong process.

 Beginners: How to Read Lead Sheets (Using Chord Shells)